stryker-mutator/mutation-testing-elements/docs/mutant-states-and-metrics.md

   The total percentage of mutants that were killed.
 - **Mutation score based on covered code** `detected / covered * 100`
   The total percentage of mutants that were killed based on the code coverage results.

+## Test states and metrics

+A _test_ can also have state with regards to mutation testing.

+- **Killing**
+  The test is killing at least one mutant.
+This is what you want.
+- **Not killing**
+  The test is covering mutants, but not killing any of them.
+The coverage information should be available per test to provide this test state.
+- **Not covering**
+  The test is not even covering any mutants (and thus not killing any of them).
+- **Total** `not covering + not killing + killing`
+  Total number of tests.